RitikJ22/hirewise/README.md

 ## 🧮 Match Scoring Algorithm

-The match score is calculated based on applied filters:
+The match score is calculated based on applied filters using a weighted rule-based system:
 - **Skills Match (30%)**: Percentage of required skills found in candidate's skillset
 - **Work Availability (20%)**: Match with desired work schedule
 - **Location Match (15%)**: Geographic proximity or location match